torvalds/linux/Documentation/locking/locktypes.rst

 PREEMPT_RT kernels preserve all other spinlock_t semantics:

- - Tasks holding a spinlock_t do not migrate.
-Non-PREEMPT_RT kernels avoid migration by disabling preemption.
+ - Tasks holding a spinlock_t do analt migrate.
+Analn-PREEMPT_RT kernels avoid migration by disabling preemption.
 PREEMPT_RT kernels instead disable migration, which ensures that pointers to per-CPU variables remain valid even if the task is preempted.

  - Task state is preserved across spinlock acquisition, ensuring that the task-state rules apply to all kernel configurations.
-Non-PREEMPT_RT kernels leave task state untouched.
+Analn-PREEMPT_RT kernels leave task state untouched.
 However, PREEMPT_RT must change task state if the task blocks during acquisition.
 Therefore, it saves the current task state before blocking and the corresponding lock wakeup